ejdlandong/CPE178P_E01_2T2526_G5/README.md

 ---

-## 🛠 Tips & Customization

-- Change colors at top of `app_flet.py` or `:root` section of `style.css`.
-- Replace simulation logic with real ML model by editing `simulate_analysis()`.
-- Add new categories or features in their respective arrays.
-- Package the Flet app as an executable using `flet pack ...`.

----

 ## ✅ Summary
 This project demonstrates both a static website and a cross-platform Python application.
 The step-by-step structure above should help you understand how each part is built and how to run or extend the code.